Riemannian metrics for neural networks I: feedforward networks: Constructing invariant algorithms: Riemannian metrics for neural networks

 Conversely, we can start with a norm on $\R^d$ defined through a positive-definite, symmetric matrix $A$ (which thus defines ``cheap'' and ''expensive'' directions).
-The gradient ascent in the \emph{metric} $A$ will then be given by \eqref{eq:grad}.
+The gradient descent using this norm will then be given by \eqref{eq:grad}.

-So any update of the form above with $A$ a symmetric, positive-definite matrix can be seen as the gradient descent of $f$ using some metric.
-The metric $A$ may even depend on the current point $x$, defining a \emph{Riemannian metric}.
+So any update of the form \eqref{eq:grad} above with $A$ a symmetric, positive-definite matrix can be seen as the gradient descent of $f$ using some norm.
+The matrix $A$ may even depend on the current point $x$, defining a \emph{Riemannian metric} in which the norm of a small change $\d x$ of $x$ is

 An important feature of gradient descent, in any metric, is that for $\eta$ small enough, the step is guaranteed to decrease the value of $f$.

 The choice of a metric $A$ represents the choice of a norm for vectors in parameter space.
 Conversely, choosing a set of parameters and using the ``naive'' gradient ascent for these parameters amounts to implicitly deciding that these parameters form an orthonormal basis.